runspired/runspired.com/_posts/2024-11-29-cascade-on-delete.md

 ## Performing the Cascade/Associated Delete

 Ok so this part is going to get a little messy.
-Here's the full implementation of `_onDeleteAssociated` to get oriented with, afterwards I'll walk through it chunk by chunk.
+Here's the full implementation of `_onDeleteAssociated` to get oriented with.
+It's annotated but afterwards I'll also walk through a few of the salient points:

 ```ts
 import { assert } from '@ember/debug';